The Renter's Home Inventory: What Your Insurance Actually Needs From You

 Replacement Cost Value (RCV) is what it would cost to buy a comparable replacement today.

-For the full breakdown with examples and a calculator, see our ACV vs RCV guide.
+For the full breakdown with examples, see our ACV vs RCV guide, then run your own numbers through the calculator.

 The relevance to documentation: if you're on RCV, you need to be able to find current replacement prices.
 If you're on ACV, your purchase records are what set the depreciation baseline.
 Either way, you need the records.